What I’ve spent little time discussing is exactly what some of these errors our irrational mind is prone to making are, and how we can combat them.

 Once again, it’s a call for a little bit more skepticism.

-2. Perceptual Bias and How a Basic Understanding of Statistics Could Save Your Life
+A Basic Understanding of Statistics Could Save Your Life

 A number of American family and friends expressed concern about going.
 So I took to doing some research and wrote up something to share with all of them.

-At the time, there had been only one — yes, ONE — case of Zika in the entire state of Sao Paulo (45 million people).
+At the time, there had been only one—yes, ONE—case of Zika in the entire state of Sao Paulo (45 million people).
 The few cases in the country (3000-4000 at the time) were all isolated to the far northeastern states, a full 1,000+ miles away.

 In my write-up, I told everyone this.
 I reminded people that Brazil is a country with more than 200 million people, and yet only a few thousand (all living in the same rural areas, all deeply in poverty) had contracted the virus.
 I pointed out that fear of traveling to Sao Paulo because of Zika was akin to being afraid to travel to San Francisco because a few hundred people had contracted malaria in Miami.